WS#52 6G empowering future robotics

 3. New features from 6G: What are the new/enhanced features introduced by 6G which are essential for robotic industries?

-4. AI techniques’ Privacy and Ethical consideration: what are the considerations for AI models and techniques for processing multimodal information collected either by cameras on the robot or 6G sensing in the edge/cloud?
+4. AI techniques’ Privacy and Ethical consideration: What are the considerations for AI models and techniques for processing multimodal information collected either by cameras on the robot or 6G sensing in the edge/cloud?

 5. Standards: Route for 6G research outputs for standardisation and challenges, cross SDOs collaboration for harmonised and interoperable standards.